-9 Thanks to David Eil for clarifying the equilibrium analysis.
-Due to discreteness, there is another knife-edge equilibrium with b=1 that produces higher information transmission: Senders send messages $M=\{1,2\}$ and $\{3,4,5\}$, while receivers choose A=2 and 4.
-However, this equilibrium is not robust since senders who see S=2 are exactly indifferent between sending $M=\{1,2\}$ and $M=\{3,4,5\}$.
-Moreover, the main results of the paper do not change even if we consider this equilibrium (then Corr(S,A) = 0.791, and $u_R = 94.56$).
+5 Thanks to David Eil for clarifying the equilibrium analysis.
+Due to discreteness, there is another knife-edge equilibrium with b=1 that produces higher information transmission: Senders send messages M={1,2} and {3,4,5}, while receivers choose A=2 and 4.
+However, this equilibrium is not robust since senders who see S=2 are exactly indifferent between sending M={1,2} and M={3,4,5}.
+Moreover, the main results of the paper do not change even if we consider this equilibrium (then Corr(S,A) = 0.791, and u_R= 94.56).

-Note that the level-k model itself provides an equilibrium selection criterion-it selects the most informative equilibrium where senders report the upper bound of the interval of true states.
+10 Note that the level-k model itself provides an equilibrium selection criterion-it selects the most informative equilibrium where senders report the upper bound of the interval of true states.
 This pins down both the amount of information transmitted and the language used in the message sent.
-In general, level-k models will provide more precision (given a particular parameter value specification) than equilibrium concepts when there are multiple equilibria.
-Also note that, due to signal jamming, higher level types do not simply add (or subtract) multiples of the bias.
-This is particularly true when approaching the upper bound of the state space.
-For example, when b=1, L2 responds to the empirical distribution of opponent's behavior.
-This represents the highest level of strategic thinking, knowing the exact heterogeneity of opponent types and behavior.
-Table 1 provides the list of different level-k types for b=0, 1, and 2.11 Note that in our data, SOPH senders act like L2 senders when b=1 and act like EQ(=L3) senders when b=2, both a best response to L1 receivers.
+In general, level-k models will provide more provides the list of different level-k types for b=0, 1, and 2.11 Note that in our data, SOPH senders act like L2 senders when b=1 and act like EQ(=L3) senders when b=2, both a best response to L1 receivers.

 Under both the equilibrium and level-k models, the comparative statics are similar: Information transmission decreases as the bias increases, though the level-k model still allows transmission even when the bias is so big that the equilibrium model predicts babbling (zero transmission).
 Informativeness is measured by the correlation between actions and the true states, and by receiver payoffs (more informative equilibria have higher expected payoffs).
-In addition, we assume a literal interpretation of messages, and measure the "informativeness" of senders' messages by the correlation between the true states and the messages M. How "trusting" the receivers are can be measured by the correlation between the messages M they receive and the actions A they take.
-These comparative statics predictions were tested by Dickhaut et al. (1995), Blume et al. (1998, 2001), and Cai and Wang (2006).
-Overcommunication-messages are more informative of the true state than they should be, in equilibrium-are typically found in senders who see S=3-5 will all send M=5 (since higher messages are not feasible), and L2 receivers, knowing the true state is equally likely to be 3, 4 or 5, would choose A=4, instead of 3 (=5-12).
+In addition, we assume a literal interpretation of messages, and measure the "informativeness" of senders' messages by the correlation between the true states and the messages M. How "trusting" the receivers are can be measured by the correlation between the messages M they receive and the actions A they take.12 These comparative statics predictions were tested by John Dickhaut et al. (1995), Andreas Blume et al. (1998, 2001), and Cai and Wang (2006).
+Overcommunication messages are more informative of the true state than they should be, in equilibrium-are typically found in these studies, and Cai and Wang (2006) suggest two bounded rationality explanations: the level-k model and quantal response equilibrium.